gittercoder/ticketbuddy/README.md

 ![tklogo](https://github.com/gittercoder/ticketbuddy/assets/133194085/089f2fbd-d018-4d01-a48e-40b867b9ec05)

+TicketBuddy provides a dynamic platform for entities to sell tickets to their events, with a compensation mechanism that allows individuals to potentially profit from its auctioning system.
+It facilitates event ticket allocation, bidding, and returns, offering real-time bid processing, efficient ticket return management, and a seamless user experience.

 A closed platform for college students to share their thoughts, ideas, and projects.
 It includes features such as User Authentication, Real-time chats, posts and a Admin Dashboard for managing posts and channels.